-Before Geissler studied social anthropology at the universities of Copenhagen and Cambridge (PhD 2003), he studied history and zoology in Hamburg and Copenhagen (MSc history 1993, PhD in biology1998), and conducted subsequently field research in medical parasitology in East Africa.
+Before Geissler studied social anthropology in Denmark an the UK (PhD 2003), he studied history and zoology in Germany and Denmark (MSc history 1993, PhD in biology 1998), and conducted subsequently field research in medical parasitology in East Africa.
 His doctoral fieldworks for both disciplines was conducted in Kenya, between 1994 and 2002, and most of his work remains focused on Africa, especially its Eastern parts.
 After converting from biomedical science to anthropology, Geissler at first shifted his field of research away from medical issues towards broader anthropological themes such as kinship and generation, social change, history and memory.
 Based on extensive fieldwork among Luo speaking people in the western part of Kenya, he wrote, together with Ruth Prince, the monograph 'The Land is Dying - Contingency, Creativity and Conflict in Western Kenya' (2010 RAI Amaury Talbot Prize for best Africanist book).

 Geissler then returned to medical science (and to East Africa) through a series of ethnographic studies of bioscientific research stations and fieldwork (2004-2010).
 In this work on the social life of clinical trials and transnational scientific collaboration, he worked together with other anthropologists and in particular historians of post-colonial science (see africanbiosciences.wordpress.com); together, this group worked over the past decade at bringing together ethnographic and historical perspectives on science in Africa.